If you’ve ever browsed through a stitch dictionary, you’ve probably noticed that embroidery stitches are often arranged according to the job they do.

 Line stitches, for example, are stitches that work up in lines — and this is where you’ll find stitches like backstitch, stem stitch, split stitch and chain stitch.

 Filling stitches fill up spaces.
 Here’s where you’ll find satin stitch and long and short stitch, lattice fillings and the like.
-Back in September, Bluprint member Kristen Valencia wrote an article on “5 Need-to-Know Embroidery Filling Stitches,” showing how to fill with satin stitch, padded satin stitch, French knots, seed stitch and long and short stitch.
+Back in September, Craftsy member Kristen Valencia wrote an article on “5 Need-to-Know Embroidery Filling Stitches,” showing how to fill with satin stitch, padded satin stitch, French knots, seed stitch and long and short stitch.

 There’s no hard and fast rule that says that line stitches can’t be used as filling stitches, too — and sometimes, a line stitch is the best option for filling up a design area.